dynastyprocess/data/README.md

 Many hands make light work, especially when maintaining open data!

-You can open an issue if you'd like to request specific data or report a bug, there are templates to help make your issue clearer!
+You can open an issue if you'd like to request specific data or report a bug, there are templates to help make your issue clearer.

 The main files are updated via a script, but we are accepting pull-requests to supporting files like `missing_playerids.csv` which help fill in any gaps!